 Beginning in the fourth quarter of 2021, the Company began to execute significant strategic and management changes to transform our business and adapt to the evolving needs of our customers in order to position ourselves for long-term success.
 In 2022, we purposefully slowed down our enrollment volume and revenue growth as we worked to implement a number of transformation initiatives aimed at increasing the effectiveness of our sales and marketing organizations and further enhancing consumer experience, as well as rationalizing our cost structure.
-As a result, we entered the first quarter of 2023 on a significantly improved cost foundation compared to the same period prior year.
+As a result, we entered 2023 on a significantly improved cost foundation compared to the same period prior year.

-In the first quarter of 2023, we continued to execute our multi-year transformation plan with an emphasis on enrollment quality, member experience, and engagement built around audience segmentation and targeting, differentiated messaging based on our unique value proposition and gradual scaling of our direct and strategic partner marketing channels as we reduce our reliance on lead aggregators.
-Over the last several months, we have achieved significant improvement in our conversion rates, member retention and Complaint Tracking Module scores.
-We plan to continue improving customer experience and conversion rates across our entire omnichannel platform, driven by continued agent and technology enhancements.
-We continue to leverage our technology leadership, carrier relationships and distribution capabilities to pursue the diversification of our business and revenue base, which will include investing for growth in existing product lines outside of the core Medicare Advantage broker-of-record business, as well as adding new products and services and accessing adjacent markets within the broader health insurance industry.
+During the first six months of 2023, we continued to execute on our multi-year transformation plan with an emphasis on enrollment quality, member experience, engagement built around audience segmentation and targeting, differentiated messaging based on our unique value proposition and gradual scaling of our direct and strategic partner marketing channels as we reduce our reliance on lead aggregators.
+Over the last several months, we have achieved significant improvement in our conversion rates, member retention and Complaint Tracking Module ("CTM") scores.
+As a result of positive retention dynamics and the favorable commissions environment of the past two years, we recognized \$18.7 million in positive net adjustment revenue across most products during the second quarter of 2023.